sei40kr/hello-process/README.md

 # hello-process

-Where I learn process management
+Where I learn how to communicate between different processes.

 ## References